aikedejongste/docs.aikedejongste.nl/apps.md

 # Self hosted apps

-## Just a list of static site generators for documentation:
+## Just a list of static site generators for documentation

 |  Name and link      | Comment                  |
 |:-------------|:------------------|